deanebarker/Denina-Sharp/README.md

 The method does whatever it wants to the input string, and returns the result as another string.
 The method doesn't need to worry about writing into or out of variables -- those actions are handled by the pipeline itself.

-Once written, register this class with the pipeline:

-    TextFilterPipeline.AddType(typeof(TextFilters));
+Then register the MethodInfo object with the pipeline, telling it the category and name of the filter.

+	var method = typeOf(MyClass).GetMethod("Left");
+    TextFilterPipeline.AddMethod(method, "Text", "Left");

 After registering, your command is now available as:

     Text.Left 10

+The category and name arguments are optional.
+If you include the TextFilter attribute on method declaration, you don't have to pass that in:

+    [TextFilter("Left")]

+Alternately, you can register an entire type full of methods:

+    TextFilterPipeline.AddType(typeof(MyFilters), "Text")

+That will search the type for all methods with a TextFilter attribute.
+Like with methods, you can identify the category with an a TextFilters (note the plural) attribute on the class, and you don't have to pass the category name in:

+    [TextFilters("Text")]

+Then register like this:

+    TextFilterPipeline.AddType(typeof(MyFilters)

-You register entire types/classes, not individual methods -- only methods with the "TextFilter" attribute will actually get added.
-You can even register entire assemblies at a time, if all your filters are in a separate DLL:
+Finally, you can even register entire assemblies at a time, if all your filters are in a separate DLL:

     var myAssembly = Assembly.LoadFile(@"C:\MyFilters.dll");
     TextFilterPipeline.AddAssembly(myAssembly);